 Almost one half of British women (43%) are not getting enough sleep, and 45% don’t wake up feeling rested, according to a 2016 study by YouGov and the Sleep Apnoea Trust Association.
 But why are so many of us suffering with sleep-related problems?

-“Modern life exposes our nervous systems to a vast amount of stimulation,” explains Jess Cook, a vedic meditation teacher practising at Will Williams Meditation.
+“Modern life exposes our nervous systems to a vast amount of stimulation,” explains Jess Cook, a vedic meditation teacher practicing at Will Williams Meditation.
 “From an evolutionary standpoint, we just haven’t adapted to modern life.
 It’s no wonder that some of us find it harder to switch off and get a good night’s sleep.”

 If drifting off is your issue or you’re suffering with restless nights, you might want to arm yourself with some sleep meditation tricks.
 You may have dismissed meditation in the past or tried it and decided it’s not for you.
 But using meditation as a tool to fall asleep can be much simpler than using it to quiet a busy mind (which can take an incredible amount of concentration and practice).